villearo/va-share/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/va-overlay` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/va-share` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the Settings->VA Overlay screen to configure the plugin

 == Frequently Asked Questions ==

-= Can I use shortcodes in overlay? =
+= Can I use shortcodes in share? =

 Yes.

-= Can i put a form in overlay? =
+= Can i put a form in share? =

 Yes.
 With a shortcode.